hashicorp/design-system/website/docs/patterns/filter-patterns/partials/specifications/specifications.md

 ![Filter bar orientation](/assets/patterns/filter-patterns/layout-filter-bar.png =559x*)

-The most common method of organizing filters is in a filter bar which orients the filters horiztonally on top of the data set.
+The most common method of organizing filters is in a filter bar which orients the filters horizontally on top of the data set.
 This orientation is flexible and is commonly used in tandem when a data set is presented in a [Table](/componets/table).

 ### Filter sidebar orientation